-This example shows the Start-up events ordered according to the default settings in Bitgen when CCLK is used to synchronize the Start-Up step.
-Before the processor can send the configuration data file to the SpartanXL devices, it is necessary to format them into control words.
+Before the processor can send the configuration data file to the Spartan-XL devices, it is necessary to format them into control words.
 The processor can accomplish this real-time by reading a byte of configuration data from ROM and positioning it within the control word so that it lines up with D0-D7 bits of the interface register.
 The processor also needs to provide the appropriate logic levels for the PROGRAM and CCLK bit positions in the control word.

-The bit values for all ten signals need to be chosen in compliance with the protocol summarized in "Steps in the Configuration Process" on page 1 as well as the timing requirements described in the Spartan Series Data Sheet.
-For example, note in Table 2 that during the configuration step, each data byte is repeated for two consecutive writes to Out-Reg.is Low for the first occurrence, High for the second.
+The bit values for all ten signals need to be chosen in compliance with the protocol summarized in Steps in the Configuration Process, page 2 as well as the timing requirements described in the Spartan and Spartan-XL Families Field Programmable Gata Array Data Sheets.
+For example, note in Table 2 that during the configuration step, each data byte is repeated for two consecutive writes to Out-Reg CCLK is Low for the first occurrence, High for the second.
 This ensures that the setup times for D0-D7 with respect to CCLK are met.
-Note that the hold time for D0-D7 with respect to CCLK is zero for the SpartanXL family.
+Note that the hold time for D0-D7 with respect to CCLK is "0" for the Spartan-XL family.
 Thus, it is unnecessary to continue holding the byte for a third control word.

 It is important that the order of the control words, as written to the Out-Reg, preserve the byte order of the original configuration file.
 The first byte of the header (just after the title declaration) needs to be the first byte received by the FPGA.
-The first bit of each byte must line up with the D0 input on the SpartanXL device.
-Similarly, the eighth bit of each byte must line up with D7.
+The first bit of each byte must line up with the D0 input on the Spartan-XL device.
+Similarly, the eighth bit of each byte must line up with the D7 input (i.e., Byte 0 = [D0..D7]).

-Figure 2 shows three SpartanXL devices connected in a daisy chain, though any number of Xilinx FPGAs can easily be accommodated in such a loop.
-See "Configuring Multiple SpartanXL FPGAs" on page 3 for an explanation of how the daisy chain signals work.
+Figure 2 shows three Spartan-XL devices connected in a daisy chain, though any number of Xilinx FPGAs can easily be accommodated in such a loop.
+See Configuring MultipleSpartan-XL FPGAs, page 5 for an explanation of how the daisy chain signals work.